 Pricing: There are different plans depending upon the team size and needs.
 The starting price is $9.80/user/month.
 They also offer a basic free plan for up to 5 users.
 Furthermore, a free trial is also available.

-Smartsheet is a cloud-based, flexible software that lets large teams to plan, organize, store, manage, visualize, automate, and report on work items throughout the business, thereby enabling you to move faster, urge innovation, and achieve more.
+Smartsheet is a cloud-based, flexible software that lets large teams plan, organize, store, manage, visualize, automate, and report on work items throughout the business, thereby enabling you to move faster, urge innovation, and achieve more.

 Its top feature is its extensive reporting capabilities.
 You can create detailed reports and dashboards to study real-time data from a centralized platform.
 You can also attach relevant documents to task cards from your local machine or cloud storage, assign tasks to individuals and collaborate with teams.

 Similar to monday.com, it also supports workflow automation.
-Smartsheet also gets integrated with famous business tools like AWS, Jira, Microsoft Teams, Salesforce, Slack, etc. However, it lacks some of the advanced features of a work OS.
+Smartsheet also gets integrated with famous business tools like AWS, Jira, Microsoft Teams, Salesforce, Slack, etc. However, it lacks some of the advanced features of a Work OS.

-Smartsheet is less suitable for SMBs as its primary use cases are enterprise.
+Smartsheet is less suitable for SMBs as their primary use cases are enterprise.
 Moreover, due to its complexity, you might need to have an IT manager responsible for it, as it is not very intuitive for non-technical users.

 Pricing: They have standard and enterprise editions with customized pricing.
 The starting price is $14/month/user.
 A free trial is also available.

 Basecamp is the first and foremost task management tool.
-Yet, due to some of its features, it can also be considered as a solid work Operating System for very small teams.
+Yet, due to some of its features, it can also be considered a solid work Operating System for very small teams.

-Pricing: Basecamp Business edition will cost you $99/month with all features, unlimited users and projects.
+Pricing: Basecamp Business edition will cost you $99/month with all features, unlimited users, and projects.
 A free trial is also available.
 The personal edition of the tool is available free of cost with limited features.

-Microsoft offers two different tools i.e. MS Planner and MS Project that act as a work OS.
+Microsoft offers two different tools i.e. MS Planner and MS Project that act as a Work OS.

-MS Planner is an easy and visual way to organize teamwork, create plans, invite teams and assign tasks, schedule view, group & filter tasks, set due to date notifications, set up a visual board wherein you just drag and drop the tasks, attach files, set labels as per you team requirements.
+MS Planner is an easy and visual way to organize teamwork, create plans, invite teams and assign tasks, schedule view, group & filter tasks, set due to date notifications, set up a visual board wherein you just drag and drop the tasks, attach files, set labels as per your team requirements.

-These are very advanced tools, and thus they mostly fit, professional project managers.
+These are very advanced tools, and thus they are mostly fit, professional project managers.
 They have a long learning curve, many hours of implementation, and in many cases a dedicated IT to manage them.